Video Tasks

 FPS

-The frame rate of the output video in frames per second.
-The value should be a number (integer or float) between 1 and 60.
+The frame rate of the output video.
+Must be a number between 1 and 60.

-If not specified, the frame rate will be the same as the input file.
+If not specified, the frame rate matches the input file.

 If you require more granular control over output frame rates, please contact us and we can activate on an org-by-org basis.